 Most sales promotion activity is focused on the places where your product is sold.
 Visual merchandising displays aim to make your product more visible, encouraging consumers to make an impulse purchase or to choose your brand over a competitor's brand.

 For added impact, you can send in your own field marketing people to help retailers sell your products.
-You could run a demonstration of your product in a store or at an event.
+You could run a demonstration of your product in a store or at a promotional event.
 If you cannot provide your own staff, you could outsource activities like this to a field marketing agency.

-Sales promotion strategy
+Sales promotion risks

 Although individual sales promotions are short-term, tactical activities, they can raise important strategic issues.
 Clear sales promotion objectives can help you understand which ideas will work for you, and how they fit with other marketing activities such as advertising and SEO.